Season 1897/98

 A further Glasgow League match followed two days later, with Third Lanark the visitors to Hampden Park.
 Queen's Park started the better before a crowd of around 3,500 and Bob McColl gave them an early lead.
 The Volunteers gradually came more into the game and Jimmy Hannah headed them level.
 Third Lanark's James Gillespie was injured late in the first half and was of little use to his side from then on.
 However, his teammates fought determinedly.
 Both sides hit woodwork in an even second half and, as darkness descended, a keenly-contested match finished in a 1-1 draw.

 The Glasgow League games were coming thick and fast and, on Saturday 23 April, Queen's Park were in Parkhead taking on Celtic before a crowd of around 7,000.
 Queen's were missing Dyke Berry, John Gillespie and Willie Stewart.
 Celtic were without George Allan, Dan Doyle and Dan McArthur.
 Celtic held the early advantage and Johnny Campbell struck twice to give them a 2-0 lead.
 After having a goal chalked off for offside, Bob McColl pulled a goal back before the interval with a skilful finish.
 Early in the second half, Robert Lambie equalised after 'keeper Forbes had saved from William Hamilton.
 Celtic then regained the lead through Davie Russell.
 Shortly afterwards, there was a bizarre turn of events.
 The referee awarded Queen's Park an extremely soft penalty kick.
 The Celtic players were incensed at the decision and refused to allow Forbes to stand in goal to face the kick.
 Bob McColl took the penalty and rolled the ball slowly towards the empty net.
 A Celtic player could easily have run in and cleared the ball but no one did so and the score was now 3-3.
 Some thought that McColl shot have sent his kick wide of goal.
 On the other hand, not to aim for the goal could have been seen as an insult to the referee.
 Once things had settled down, the Parkhead men seemed the more likely to take the two points but it was the Spiders who got the winner when Robert Lambie outstripped the home defence and slipped the ball past a helpless Forbes.
+Although Queen's general form was not too impressive, this was the fifth successive win over Celtic.

 On the following Wednesday, there was a further Glasgow League match for the Spiders, with Rangers visitors to Hampden Park.
 There was an attendance of about 7,000.
 The Rangers' defence was kept busy in the early stages but it was the Light Blues who took the lead in 20 minutes with a curling Jimmy Miller effort.
 Five minutes later, Dyke Berry equalised with a low shot into the corner of the net.
 Rangers' centre forward Bob Hamilton then scored a splendid hat trick of goals to make the score 4-1 at the interval.
 Hamilton was certainly proving to be a thorn in Queen's side since moving from Hampden to Ibrox.
 The Spiders played much better against the wind in the second half and, in 65 minutes, Robert Lambie pulled a goal back with a fast cross shot.
 Play was then even to the end and the match ended in a 4-2 victory for Rangers.